learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to create immutable object in javascript
+## Q 11.12.
+How to create immutable object in javascript

 In JavaScript, some built-in types (numbers, strings) are immutable, but custom objects are generally mutable.
 Some built-in immutable JavaScript objects are `Math`, `Date`.